nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

 As Edulog is a fork of [_AddressBook_](https://github.com/nus-cs2103-AY2425S1/tp), this developer guide builds upon the original.
-Our friend Lenzork, for his unsolicited contribution to our GitHub repository by providing a comprehensive list of gifts.
+We thank [Lenzork](https://github.com/Lenzork),an external contributor, for his unsolicited contribution to our GitHub repository by providing a comprehensive list of gifts.

 --------------------------------------------------------------------------------------------------------------------